NOVELny Program History

-Although the Internet, the World Wide Web, and other technologies provide online information, only NOVELny provides the high quality, reliable, accurate sources of electronic information New Yorkers need.
+Although the Internet and other technologies provide online information, only NOVELny provides the high quality, reliable, accurate sources of electronic information New Yorkers need.

 Because of the open nature of the Internet, much of the information it accesses is neither accurate nor up-to-date.
 Other valuable information is available only at a cost from commercial publishers, and much information still remains to be digitized.